NothingOSS/android_kernel_msm-5.4_nothing_sm7325/README.md

+# NOTHING Phone(1) Release Note
+1. NOS 2.5.1.BETA1
+  - The opensource of the initial release of the open beta version
+  - devicetree
+     Both of repository has moved to vendor/qcom/proprietary/devicetree/msm-extra in NOTHING opensource.
+     Please make sure the path of vendor_links is correct when you lunch and building image
+      - vendor/qcom/proprietary/camera-devicetree/
+      - vendor/qcom/proprietary/display-devicetree/display

 # How do I submit patches to Android Common Kernels

 1. BEST: Make all of your changes to upstream Linux.
 If appropriate, backport to the stable releases.